Find Mapbox-related terms and their definitions.

 The Mapbox Navigation SDKs for iOS and Android provide open-source toolsets for integrating turn-by-turn navigation within mobile applications.

-Mapbox Studio is a web application for managing your data, tilesets, styles, access tokens, and doing anything related to your account.
+Mapbox Studio is a web application for creating map styles and managing your datasets and tilesets.

 Mapbox Studio Classic